wp-plugins/knews/readme.txt

 * **Total control** of deferred sending, pause, start, end, logs, error reports and re-sending.
 * Support for **CRON** [(tutorial here)](http://www.knewsplugin.com/configure-webserver-cron/) and Cron emulation by JavaScript.
 * **Personalisation of all interaction messages** with users, in any installed language.
-* **Multilingual back office**: English, Russian, Arabic, Spanish, German, French, Italian, Finnish, Dutch and Catalan.
+* **Multilingual back office**: English, Russian, Arabic, Spanish, German, French, Italian, Finnish, Dutch, Greek and Catalan.
 * **Automated** subscription, cancellation and confirmation of subscribers.
 * Flexible, simple and intuitive **import wizard**: any order of columns and encoding will be correctly interpreted in a .CSV file.
 * **Statistics**: Sign ups, unsubscriptions, newsletter submits, user clicks, user can't read click, etc.